ccallawa/alyvix_doc/README.md

 > pip install -U sphinx
 ```

-As of Alyvix 3.1.0, the user guide can be built with either Sphinx 2 or Sphinx 3.
+The user guide can be built with either Sphinx 2 or Sphinx 3.

 Once Sphinx is installed, you should then install the following extensions: